Commercial Patio Covers in BC: Built for Restaurants, Hotels & Year-Round Revenue (2026)

 The Revenue Math

-Let’s run real numbers for a mid-size Okanagan restaurant.
+Let’s think it through for a mid-size Okanagan restaurant.
 Say you have 50 indoor seats and add 20 covered patio seats.
-Conservative assumptions:
+A cover lets you:

 Property Value & Lease Premium

-Commercial properties with permanent covered outdoor spaces command 10-20% higher lease rates per square foot compared to buildings without.
-For property owners, a $40,000 patio cover addition can increase the assessed value of the space by $60,000-$100,000 — that’s a solid return even before factoring in tenant satisfaction and retention.
+Commercial properties with permanent covered outdoor spaces command stronger lease rates than comparable buildings without them.
+For property owners, adding a quality patio cover can lift the value of the space well beyond what it costs to build — before you even factor in tenant satisfaction and retention.

 Reduced Weather-Related Losses

 Beyond added revenue, covers eliminate weather losses.
-Restaurants with uncovered patios lose an estimated 15-20 outdoor service days per season to rain in the Okanagan — each worth $2,000-$8,000 in lost revenue depending on size.
-Over five years, that’s $50,000-$200,000 in avoidable losses.
+Restaurants with uncovered patios lose a stack of outdoor service days to rain every Okanagan season — each one a full day of patio revenue gone.
+Over a few years those avoidable losses add up fast.
 A commercial patio cover pays for itself just in the bad days it saves you from.

 Why Okanagan Patio Covers for Commercial Projects

-We’ve been building patio covers across the Okanagan for over 10 years.
-We’re not a general contractor who does covers on the side — this is all we do.
+We’ve been building patio covers across the Okanagan since 2005 — more than 1,500 projects and counting.
+We’re not a general contractor who does covers on the side; this is all we do.
 That focus matters on commercial jobs where timelines are tight and mistakes cost real money.

 What sets our commercial work apart: